mascarenhas/alien/doc/alien.md

 library to Lua.
 In other words, it lets you write extensions that call out to native code using just Lua.

-Be careful when you use Alien: I tried to make it as safe as possible, but it is still very easy to crash Lua if you make a mistake.
+Be careful when you use Alien: care has been taken to make it safe, but it is still very easy to crash Lua if you make a mistake.
 Alien itself is not as robust as a standard Lua extension, but you can use it to write extensions that won't crash if you code them well.

 Alien works on Unix-based systems and Windows.
-It has been tested on Linux x86, Linux x64, Linux ARM, FreeBSD x86, Windows x86, OS X x86, and OS X PPC.
+It has been tested on Linux x86, Linux x86_64, Linux ARM, FreeBSD x86, Windows x86, OS X x86, and OS X PPC.
 The Windows binary uses MSVCR80.DLL for compatibility with LuaBinaries.

 Installing Alien
 ----------------